 Students may attend on a full- or part-time basis.
-In addition to Universitywide requirements for graduate admission (see page 14), applicants who have or will have a bachelor's degree from an accredited college or university before enrollment in the First Professional graduate degree program must provide the following items to be considered:
+In addition to Universitywide requirements for graduate admission (see page 14), applicants must have or expect to earn a bachelor's degree from an accredited college or university before enrollment in the First Professional graduate degree program.